vackosar/vackosar.github.io/_posts/2017-06-06-Generic-Class-Name-Signals-Low-Cohesion.md

 We can see that the definition uses words: **belongs, relationship, related**.

 So, how do we give a cohesive class good name?
 That's easy.
-Describe **the source of the class' cohesion** in a few specific words and you have it.
+Just describe **the source of the class' cohesion** in a few specific words and you have it.
 That is, **camel case together relationship, belonging or relation of the class members**.

 But what to do if you cannot come up with any short specific description?
 That is harder as **that means that the class is not cohesive**.

 Going back to "Util" suffix, we can see the problem now.
 Util is as generic as it can be.
-Util is equivalent to **"class with static methods and no fields that don't do business"**.
+Util is basically equivalent to **"class with static methods and no fields that don't do business"**.
 Let's ignore the fact that this already imply [*lack of object orientation*](http://www.yegor256.com/2014/05/05/oop-alternative-to-utility-classes.html).
 Adding class name of class with which common parameter of doesn't make it more specific. **It doesn't describe the source of cohesion** any more.